i-RIC/gui_user_manual/source/04/04_geographic_data.rst

 [Geographic Data] types that users can import and edit depend depends on the solver.

+There is an exception: the [Reference Information] group.
+For projects for every solver, this group is shown.
+This is a special group that is not for mapping attributes to grid, but just for showing data as reference information.

+For example, add poly lines for road center lines, area border lines as [Reference Information].

 Curently, iRIC supports the following three types of [Geographic Data].

 -  River Survey Data